kencx/python-template/README.md

 # python-template

-Personal cookiecutter template for Python projects.
+Cookiecutter template for quick setup of Python projects.

 ## Included
-- Package management with Poetry
+- Package management with pip-tools
 - pre-commit hooks
 - Linting with flake8, black, isort
 - Type Checking with mypy
-- Tests with pytest, pytest-cov
+- Tests with pytest
 - CI with Github Actions

 ## Usage